-Fibromuscular dysplasia (FMD) is a noninflammatory, nonatherosclerotic disorder that leads to arterial stenosis, occlusion, aneurysm, and dissection.
-It has been observed in nearly every arterial bed.
+Fibromuscular dysplasia (FMD) is a noninflammatory, nonatherosclerotic disorder that leads to arterial stenosis, occlusion, aneurysm, dissection, and arterial tortuosity.
+These findings have been observed in nearly every arterial bed.
 The most frequently involved arteries are the renal and internal carotid arteries, followed by the vertebral, visceral, and external iliac arteries .
 Disease presentation may vary widely, depending upon the arterial segment involved and the severity of disease.

-Patients with fibromuscular dysplasia (FMD) have involvement of the renal arteries approximately 75 to 80 percent of the time and involvement of the extracranial cerebrovascular arteries (eg, carotid and vertebral arteries) approximately 75 percent of the time .
-Approximately two-thirds of patients have multiple arteries involved [2,3].
+Patients with FMD have involvement of the renal arteries approximately 75 to 80 percent of the time and involvement of the extracranial cerebrovascular arteries (eg, carotid and vertebral arteries) approximately 75 percent of the time .
+Approximately two-thirds of patients have multiple arteries involved [2-4].

 Among adults, FMD is more common among females.
 In most large series, approximately 90 percent of cases are in women.
 There does not appear to be a female predominance among children with FMD .